 - to ensure that a distance of two metres is maintained between any person waiting to enter the premises (except between members of the same household or a carer and the person assisted by the carer)

 You will need to calculate the maximum number of individuals that can be in the library during a session, based on the maximum number of all persons (including staff) who can maintain physical distancing of 2 metres, taking into account the total floor space, as well as the layout or usage of different sections of the centre/facility.
 You should consider limiting the number of customers at any time by asking customers to book ahead.

 This guidance does not supersede any legal obligations relating to health and safety, employment or equalities and it is important that as a business or an employer you continue to comply with your existing obligations, including those relating to individuals with protected characteristics.
 It contains non-statutory guidance to take into account when complying with these existing obligations.
 When considering how to apply this guidance, take into account agency workers, contractors, staff on zero hours contracts, and volunteers, as well as your employees.

-Public libraries should therefore use this guidance to look forward and engage with trade union or workforce representatives to develop workplace specific plans for a managed transition away from current restrictions, allowing sufficient time for that joint work.
-And while those plans should be fully developed, with measures put in place and tested where possible, they should not be implemented until after 15 July.
-Decisions on the phasing of a sector wide return for public libraries will be made in line with the route map.
+Public libraries should therefore use this guidance to look forward and engage with trade union or workforce representatives to develop workplace specific plans for a managed transition between levels, allowing sufficient time for that joint work.

 We are working with the UK Government to align our approach and guidance, where possible and on the basis of scientific evidence on the levels of infection in Scotland.
 This guidance is intended to work alongside and build upon UK Government guidance and aims to assist employers, businesses and their workforce ensure a safe working environment and readers will recognise consistent themes within this guidance with the UK Government’s Working Safely during COVID-19 publications.